First Contact Emails

 I had a look at your works, and I really love the way you do XTHING/Your “will create works that contain” section drew me in since I love XTHING as well!

-I don’t have anything specific in mind yet, but I was wondering how you’d feel about doing a work that includes XTHING/I have a pretty good idea of what I’d like to ask you to create, but I wanted to double check that you didn’t forget to add any DNWs to your creator post.
-I’m thinking XDESCRIPTION(S) THAT FITS THE AUCTION LIMITS or XPROMPT(S) THAT INCLUDES THE CREATOR’S WANTS BUT NONE OF THEIR DNWs.
+I don’t have anything specific in mind yet, but I was wondering how you’d feel about doing a work that includes XTHING./I have a pretty good idea of what I’d like to ask you to create, but I wanted to double check that you didn’t forget to add any DNWs to your creator post.
+I’m thinking XDESCRIPTION(S) THAT FITS THE AUCTION LIMITS or XPROMPT(S) THAT INCLUDES THE CREATOR’S WANTS BUT NONE OF THEIR DNWs./I don’t have a prompt right now, but I can get back to you with one by XTIME.

 Let me know if you prefer to work with general prompts or if you’d like a specific scenario or prompt from me!

-If you’re open to it, I’d love to do a collaboration where we bounce ideas off of each other, so I’m involved in the process of creating the work./I’d prefer to send you some prompts and then get surprised with the finished product if that’s okay.]
+If you’re open to it, I’d love to do a collaboration where we bounce ideas off of each other, so I’m involved in the process of creating the work./I’d prefer to send you some prompts and then get surprised with the finished work if that’s okay./I’ll probably check in occasionally, but for the most part, I can leave you to it while you work on the auction fill.]

-Let me know if you have any questions at all.
+Let me know if you have any questions at all and feel free to contact me if you ever need anything from me to finish your auction fill.
 I can’t wait to hear back from you!
 You can contact me at ALTERNATE CONTACT METHOD(S) in addition to this email address.

-I offered XDESCRIPTION OF AUCTION OFFERED (you can lift this from your work description in your creator post or adapt it if you’d like).
+I offered XDESCRIPTION OF AUCTION OFFERED (you can lift this from your work description in your creator post or edit/add to it if you’d like).
+If you want examples of my work, you can see them LINK(S) HERE.

-I just wanted to let you know that I’ll be really busy/AFK because of XREASON until XDATE.
+I can’t wait to get started on my auction fill for you!/I just wanted to let you know that I’ll be really busy/AFK because of XREASON until XDATE.
 I’ll be checking my emails semi-regularly, but don’t worry if you don’t get a reply during that time.
 You can also contact me at ALTERNATE CONTACT METHOD(S).

 I work best when… XDESCRIPTION OF PREFERRED WORKING PROCESS[For example: